Glossary & Frequently Asked Questions About Probate Issues

 If a person is both the sole beneficiary of the estate, and the estate is not subject to Federal Estate Tax, it usually does not make sense to take any fees as all fee income is subject to income tax.
 (The money a beneficiary receives from the estate is income tax-free.)

-Liability may arise from improperly managing the assets of the estate, failing to collect claims and moneys due the estate, overpaying claimants, selling an asset without the authority to do so, or at an inappropriate price, neglecting to file tax returns on time, distributing property to the wrong beneficiaries, etc.
+Liability may arise from improperly managing the assets of the estate, failing to collect claims and sums of money due to the estate, overpaying claimants, selling an asset without the authority to do so, or at an inappropriate price, neglecting to file tax returns on time, distributing property to the wrong beneficiaries, etc.

 This means that the Personal Representative might wind up paying for the loss out of his or her own pocket.

 It’s also important to know that the requirements for contesting a will require a person to have “standing” to mount a contest.
-Despite the fact that you feel your next door neighbor’s children ignored her and treated her badly. that does not give you the right to contest her will.
-If, a person has proper standing to contest a will (ex: a child who was cut out of the Will by an angry parent, or even by a kindly parent who felt that the local charity, not his children, should get his assets) that person would have standing to bring a “Will contest”.
-If a Will gives one sibling 2/3rds of a parent’s estate and the other 1/3rd, the one receiving less has standing to bring a Will contest.
-Similarly, if a later Will is less favorable to someone than an earlier Will, or no Will at all, that person has standing.
-A Will contest sometimes is launched to have a different person, bank or trust company serve as Personal Representative for the estate, or as a trustee of Trusts created by the Will.
+Even though you feel your next-door neighbor’s children ignored her and treated her badly, that does not give you the right to contest her will.
+If a person has proper standing to contest a will (ex: a child who was cut out of the will by an angry parent, or even by a kindly parent who felt that the local charity, not his children, should get his assets) that person would have standing to bring a “will contest”.
+If a will gives one sibling 2/3rds of a parent’s estate and the other 1/3rd, the one receiving less has standing to bring a will contest.
+Similarly, if a later will is less favorable to someone than an earlier will, or no will at all, that person has standing.
+A will contest sometimes is launched to have a different person, bank or trust company serve as Personal Representative for the estate, or as a trustee of Trusts created by the will.

 The typical objections and unhappiness is not one of them are:

 - the Will was not properly drawn, signed or witnessed, according to the state’s formal requirements;